Chart Color Schemes

 Infrastructure

-Normanhurst - Thornleigh - Westleigh has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Normanhurst - Thornleigh - Westleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable ones include Thornleigh Quarter, Thornleigh Marketplace Redevelopment, 15-19 Station Street Mixed-Use Development Thornleigh, and Hornsby Park.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 24 projects expected to impact the region.
+Notable initiatives include Thornleigh Quarter, Thornleigh Marketplace Redevelopment, 15-19 Station Street Mixed-Use Development Thornleigh, and Hornsby Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.